A BRIEF HISTORY OF ANCIENT CHINA

 Kong-Fuzi taught that everybody should accept their role in life and duties towards others.
 Rulers had a duty to be benevolent while subjects should be respectful and obedient.
 Children should honor their parents and everybody should honor their ancestors.
 Kong-Fuzi also believed that rulers should set a good example for their people.

 Most of all Kong-Fuzi taught consideration for others.
-At the heart of his teaching was 'ren' which is usually translated goodness or benevolence.
-Kong-Fuzi said 'do not do to others what you do not want done to yourself'.
+At the heart of his teaching was 'ren' which is usually translated as goodness or benevolence.
+Kong-Fuzi said 'do not do to others what you do not want to be done to yourself'.
 Kong-Fuzi also taught the importance of courtesy and moderation in all things.
-Kong-Fuzi also taught that women should submit to their father when young, to their husband when married and to their son if widowed.
-Women in China were taught values such as humility, submissiveness and industry.
+Kong-Fuzi also taught that women should submit to their father when young, to their husband when married, and to their son if widowed.
+Women in China were taught values such as humility, submissiveness, and industry.

 Not everyone agreed with Kong-Fuzi that rulers should rule by example.
 Legalists believed that rulers should be strict.
 The ruler's word should be law.
 Legalists believed that rulers should be fair but firm and unwavering.
 One of the Chinese states, Qin, followed legalist teaching.
 The Qin rulers at first shared power with hereditary nobles but they changed the system so that the parts of their realm were governed by officials appointed by the ruler.

 They also organised families into groups of 5 or 10 people.
 The members of each group were made responsible for each other's behavior.
 Legalists believed that since people are naturally evil punishments should be severe.
 The people must be made afraid of breaking the law.
 They also distrusted merchants and believed that only people who owned or worked on the land were trustworthy.